Add new comment

 Climate change: How can maths help?

-As the world prepares for COP26, the 2021 United Nations Climate Change Conference, in Glasgow in November, we highlight our content on climate modelling and the ways maths and physics have been essential to understand and tackle the climate crisis.
+As COP28, the 2023 United Nations Climate Change Conference, kicks off we highlight our content on climate modelling and the ways maths and physics have been essential to understand and tackle the climate crisis.

 Modelling the effects of climate change